ncyxie/Notepad-DOT-Beta/README.md

 4. **What are this Notepad system requirements?**

-No special requirements are needed, even junk PC can run this application, but make sure you run Windows OS (minimum 7, but 10 is recommended).
+No special requirements are needed, even very low-end PC can run this application, but make sure you run Windows OS (minimum 7, but 10 is recommended).

-5. **Is this Notepad a virus?**
+5. **How different is this Notepad compared to Windows (default) notepad?**

-No, it is not even possible.
-But if you still get any kind of detection, please add an exception to your anti-virus for `Notepad DOT.exe` or whatever you named Notepad DOT (or the folder it is in).
+It has almost every Windows (default) notepad functions, but Notepad DOT has some extra good and useful goodies, which Windows (default) notepad doesn't have.
-If you still do not trust me, you can compile application yourself.
+I call it a Windows (default) notepad and Microsoft Word hybrid. :)

 ## Thanks to